PelionIoT/mbl-docs/Docs/tutorials/create_connecting_image.md

 ### Add sources to your build environment

+MBL_TOOLS - TO UPDATE - not needed as its an option to the tool

 Copy your Pelion developer certificate and Update resources file to the build directory:

 ```